EARnagram/lessons/sec1/css_positioning_box_model/README.md

 - **Box-Sizing** - `box-sizing` is an interesting property.
 By default it's set to `content-box`, but we often assume sizing works in terms `border-box`.
-The difference is subtle but important. `content-box` sets the `height` and `width` of a box to the content, whereas `border-box` assigns them to the size of the border.
+The difference is subtle but important. `content-box` sets the `height` and `width` properties of a box to the content, whereas `border-box` assigns them to border, therefore including the border's size and padding.

 Let's add to our `.box-model` class and see what these do: